sathyarajagopal/chartswebapi/README.md

 To run your app in a container, run the following command:

-    docker run -it --rm -p 5001:80 chartsmicroservice
+    docker run -it --rm -p 8080:5000 chartsmicroservice

-Once the command completes, browse to http://localhost:5001/api/charts or http://localhost:5001/swagger.
+Once the command completes, browse to http://localhost:8080/api/charts or http://localhost:8080/swagger.

+## How to make HTTP requests from one container to another container?

+Find out all running containers using the below command:

+    docker ps -a

+Run the below command to get the IP address of node-export-server docker container to which we are going to make HTTP requests.
+Replace the <CONTAINER_ID> with the one that we got in previous step.

+    docker inspect --format '{{ .NetworkSettings.IPAddress }}' <CONTAINER ID>

+The resulting IP address should be given as value in appSettings.json's "ChartExportServerUrl" property.

 ## Push to docker hub